 This should be more obvious to me than it is.
 As with many creative people, it took time to establish my career.
-Early on, there were steps forward, (a great art director job out of college)...pauses (rejections from large media syndicates, breaking into an entertainment field where only 1 in 6,000 submissions is awarded a contract)...forward (two comic strip syndication contracts)...steps back (over 3,200 newspapers closed since I signed those contracts.)
+Early on, there were steps forward, (a great art director job out of college)...pauses (rejections from large media syndicates, where one comic strip is chosen from over 6,000 submissions received each year)...forward (two comic strip syndication contracts)...steps back (over 3,200 newspapers closed after I signed those contracts.)

-I stayed with it - drawing and writing - while working crazy side jobs, (moving office furniture at IBM, modeling ski wear, and managing a B&B.) I have friends and colleagues who are on that same nonlinear artist’s path, and it can be challenging.
+I stayed with it - drawing and writing - while working side jobs early on, before it became a full time thing.
+I have friends and colleagues who are on that same nonlinear artist’s path, and it can be challenging.

-Like most people I know, I am so caught up in the rhythm of things now, that I forget the path behind...or that for a while, I only dreamed of getting paid well to write and draw.
+Like most people, I am so caught up in the rhythm of things now, that I often forget the path behind.
+I once only dreamed of making a good living writing and drawing.
 Today I took a breath and thought: I am thankful for the career I have now - and even more so for other things, like family, and friends.

 -----------